FAMILIARISATION PROGRAMME FOR INDEPENDENT DIRECTORS

 (iv) At least one Independent Director of the Company shall be a director on the Board of the unlisted material subsidiary, incorporated in India.

 (v) The management shall present to the Audit Committee annually the list of such subsidiaries together with the details of the materiality defined herein.
-The Audit Committee shall review the same and make suitable recommendations to the Board.
+The Audit Committee shall review the same and make suitable recommendations to the Board. - Disposal of Material Subsidiary: The following disposals shall not be permitted:

 A. The Company reducing its shareholding (either on its own or together with other subsidiaries) to less than fifty per cent or ceasing exercise of control over the subsidiary or,

-5. Policy Review: This policy is framed pursuant to the provisions of the Companies Act, 2013, and rules thereunder and the requirements of the Listing Regulations.
+B. Selling, disposing and leasing of assets amounting to more than twenty percent of the assets of the material subsidiary on an aggregate basis during a financial year without passing a special resolution in the Company’s General Meeting except in cases where such divestment is made under a scheme of arrangement duly approved by a Court/Tribunal under the Companies Act, 2013 , or rules made thereunder. - Policy Review: This policy is framed pursuant to the provisions of the Companies Act, 2013, and rules thereunder and the requirements of the Listing Regulations.
 In case of any subsequent changes in the provisions of the Companies Act, 2013, or any other regulations which makes any of the provisions in the policy inconsistent with the Act or regulations, then the provisions of the Act or regulations would prevail over the policy and the provisions in the policy would be modified in due course to make it consistent with law.

 *This policy was reviewed and updated by Audit Committee and approved by the Board in their respective meetings held on 06th February 2019 and made applicable w.e.f from 01st April,2019.
 Any changes or modification on the policy as recommended by the Committee would be given for approval of the Board of Directors.